 Maximus’s Wish: A Pryor Cousins Prequel

 When Maximus was a child, he adored his mother.
 He knew that no mother in the world could possibly be as wonderful and beautiful and perfect as his mother was.
 When the time came for him to go to boarding school, he clung to her, weeping.
-But school turned out to be more enjoyable than he’d thought.
-He made lots of friends and learned a great many new things, and as the years passed and Maximus acquired more and more knowledge, not merely about Latin and algebra but also about people, he came to realize that his beautiful mother was far from perfect.
+But school turned out to be much more enjoyable than he’d thought it would be.
+He made lots of friends and learned a great many new things, and as the years passed and Maximus acquired more and more knowledge, not merely about Latin and algebra but also about people, he came to realize that his beautiful mother was very far from perfect.

 She was vain and selfish and manipulative, and she lied, not just now and then, but all the time.
 No one else seemed to notice this, but Maximus did.
-He loved his mother very much, but by the time he was fifteen he had begun to wonder whether she ever spoke the truth.
+He loved his mother, but by the time he was fifteen he had begun to wonder whether she ever spoke the truth.

 Maximus also had an uneasy suspicion that his mother was a little mad.
 He’d had this suspicion since he was nine years old, when he had earnestly tried to explain to her that Faerie godmothers didn’t exist.
 He’d tried telling her this because, for as long as he could remember, she had told him that on his twenty-fifth birthday he’d be visited by his Faerie godmother and granted one wish.
 He’d believed this until he’d gone to school, where he’d learned that there was no such thing as Faerie godmothers, but when he informed his mother of this fact, she merely laughed her musical laugh and patted his cheek and said, “You’ll see, darling.”

-He attempted several times to persuade her that Faeries didn’t exist, but she remained unconvinced and her answer was always the same: “You’ll see.”
+He had attempted several times to persuade her that Faeries didn’t exist, but she remained unconvinced and her answer was always the same: “You’ll see.”
 In the end, he stopped bringing up the subject.
 Years passed without either of them mentioning Faerie godmothers, but as his twenty-fifth birthday approached, his mother began talking about them again, and in particular about what he should wish for.
-Maximus tried avoiding these discussions by visiting each of his far-flung estates, first Kent, then Somerset, then Oxfordshire, but it became impossible to avoid them when, three days before his birthday, his mother arrived at Linwood Castle, stating her intention to celebrate his quarter century with him.
+Maximus tried avoiding her by visiting each of his far-flung estates, first Kent, then Somerset, then Oxfordshire, but it became impossible to avoid her when, three days before his birthday, she arrived at Linwood Castle, stating her intention to celebrate his quarter century with him.